 bodies from a substance that man has never known, for it will be of a spiritual

-comprehend, except that television is full of this very concept of the living
+comprehend, except that television continually fills our mind with thoughts of the living

-around the spirit that lives in it, taking on the physical image of the soul,
+around the spirit that lives in it, taking on the image of the underlying soul,

-takes on the form of the soul, rendering an accurate depiction of their
+image of the underlying soul, rendering an accurate depiction of their

 1Pet 1-21,22